 Five Not so Obvious Costs of Moving to Little Rock for a New Job10/25/2017 Five Not so Obvious Costs of Moving to Little Rock for a New Job Most everyone knows that moving to a new city for a job can be a costly thing to do in terms of time and money.
-The list of things to budget for is lengthy.
-Even the most budget-conscious of people may not think to put aside for some things that could come up during a move to Little Rock.
+The list of items to budget for is lengthy.
+Even the most budget-conscious of people may not think to put aside for some things that could come up in the course of a move to Little Rock.
 If you are mulling over a new job in a different city, here are five expenses you should evaluate as you prepare a budget.
-1) The cost of moving all of your possessions If your new job is with one of the 41% of companies in the United States that does not provide some type of funds to help compensate for the move you will have to make, this is a bill you will have to pay yourself.
+1) The cost of moving all of your possessions If your new job is with one of the 41% of companies in the United States that does not provide some form of funds to help compensate for the move you will have to make, this is a bill you will have to pay yourself.
 Whether you appoint a company to relocate your household or you decide to handle it yourself, it can get expensive.
-Deciding upon the former has higher upfront costs, but there will still be sizeable expenses with the latter option, too.
+Deciding upon the former has higher upfront costs, but there will still be sizeable expenses with the latter option, as well.
 To begin with, you'll have to rent a trailer (and a hitch if you do not already have one installed on your vehicle) or moving truck to transport your possessions.
 Then, you'll have to account for travel-related expenses once you hit the road to Little Rock.
-A do-it-yourself move may not be as expensive as having a professional mover to do it for you, but it will not be cheap.
+A do-it-yourself move may not be as expensive as having a professional mover to do it for you, but there will still be costs involved.
 Budget accordingly.
 Discover more about the Pros and Cons of DIY Moving here.
 2) The cost of traveling to a new location in Little Rock While we are on the subject of traveling… This was mentioned briefly above, but the cost of traveling to a new location has to be considered when discussing a move.
 If you are planning on driving, you need to account for food, gas, lodging, and tolls, if applicable, as well as set some money aside for vehicle repairs in case there is a flat tire or worse while you are on the road.
-Even if you hire someone to move you and plan to fly to your destination, there is still the cost of plane tickets.
+Even if you hire someone to move you and decide to fly out ahead, there is still the cost of plane tickets.
 Either way, you will need to allot some expense to get to Little Rock.
 3) The cost of temporary housing in Little Rock If you do not have a permanent place to stay lined up when you arrive in Little Rock, you will at least need to make arrangements for somewhere to live temporarily while you search for something less temporary.
 It may be a hotel, or a month-to-month lease on an apartment, but it is something you must take into consideration.
 Another consideration should be the cost of storing everything you do not need while you hunt.
-4) The cost of living in Little Rock The salary you are being offered may be ten percent higher than what you are presently being paid, but how much will that matter if the cost of living is even higher in the area you will be relocating to?
+4) The cost of living in Little Rock The salary you are being offered may be ten percent higher than what you are presently being paid, but how much will that matter if the cost of living is eleven or twelve percent higher in the area you will be relocating to?
 Assess what you'll be paying there for things like groceries, transportation, and insurance to what you are paying presently to see what the difference in costs of living could cost you.
 5) The cost of leaving your caring community and creating a new one No, this cost is not a financial one, but it is crucial to think about when you are moving away for a new job.
 Unless you are a hermit, you have a community of people where you are right now that probably consists of family, friends, and co-workers.
 Going to a new city will sever some of those relationships and make others more challenging to keep up.
 It can take significant amounts of time and effort to build similar ties in a new place, so prepare yourself appropriately.
 Ready to make the move to Little Rock?
 A-1 Freeman Moving Group can help you get started with a free estimate.